Dr. Mekdes Asha Hope

 Assessment Services:

-As part of my clinical work, I conduct psychological and neuro-psychological testing primarily with children, adolescents, and young adults to clarify diagnoses and provide clear, targeted recommendations.
+I conduct comprehensive psychological and neuro-psychological testing primarily with children, adolescents, and young adults to clarify diagnoses and provide clear, targeted recommendations.
 These evaluations help identify the underlying issues affecting emotional, behavioral, or developmental functioning.
 The information gathered guides treatment planning and supports decision-making about interventions at home, school, or other relevant settings.
 I provide thorough feedback to parents after the evaluation is complete, discussing the results in detail and offering guidance on how to support their child both at home and in educational or therapeutic settings. assess for a range of concerns, including:

 • Anxiety and mood disorders